On Monday, Tyson Fury announced the most lucrative heavyweight deal in history as the former champion joined Bob Arum and Top Rank.

 The obvious first conclusion is that the Deontay Wilder rematch would now be off.
 Fury fighting exclusively on ESPN and Wilder on Showtime could instantly mean no deal.

 Option B would see the pair allow the World Boxing Council to reschedule the purse bid they recently called off.
-This would allow Top Rank and Wilder’s Premier Boxing Champions headed by Al Haymon to contest the promotional rights to the fight.
+This scenario would enable Top Rank and Wilder’s Premier Boxing Champions headed by Al Haymon to contest the promotional rights to the fight.

-Whilst opening up to bids, Wilder v Fury would then be susceptible to others making their interest known with a monetary offer.
-Hence, Eddie Hearn and more interested parties would be able to make moves to host the fight and take it away from ESPN and Showtime.
-A scenario which would be damaging to ESPN.
+While opening up to bids, Wilder v Fury would then be susceptible to others making their interest known with a monetary offer.
+Hence, Eddie Hearn and more interested parties would make moves to host the fight and take it away from ESPN and Showtime, which would damage the former.

 Wilder could accept an offer from Arum and Top Rank to fight Fury on ESPN Pay-Per-View.
 Something which seems highly unlikely and would crack relations with Showtime.